10 Worst Places to Retire in Florida for Boomers

 1. Miami

-Miami is a vibrant city that is known for its lively nightlife and beaches.
+Miami is a vibrant city known for its lively nightlife and beaches.
 However, it is not an ideal place for Boomers to retire due to its high cost of living, traffic congestion, and crime rate.
 The cost of living in Miami is much higher than the national average, which can be difficult for those on a fixed income.
 Traffic congestion can also make it challenging to navigate the city.
 Crime rates are also a concern, making Miami one of the most dangerous cities in the country.

 2. Jacksonville